Gastro Sciences | by CMRI | Published on 10/04/2020

 Also, to assess if a patient qualifies for a liver transplant, the doctor might evaluate:

-Moreover, before doing the transplant, the doctor will also assess if the donor liver will benefit the condition of the patient concerned and increase his life span considerably.
+Moreover, before doing the transplant, the doctor will also assess if the donor's liver will benefit the condition of the patient concerned and increase his life span considerably.
 A patient with chronic health conditions may not qualify for a liver transplant.

-Moreover, in some cases the liver disease might recur in the transplanted liver.
-Also, post a liver transplant, the patient would need to continuously take medications to prevent rejection of liver; these medications are called anti-rejection medications and can cause a host of side effects, such as:
+Moreover, in some cases, liver disease might recur in the transplanted liver.
+Also, post a liver transplant, the patient would need to continuously take medications to prevent rejection of the liver; these medications are called anti-rejection medications and can cause a host of side effects, such as:

 An alternative to this could be a living donor liver in which a living person donates a part of the liver to the patient in need for the transplant.
 The donor’s liver grows back to its size within some weeks.
 This procedure is done after careful consideration.
-Foremost, there needs to be a person who is healthy, willing and also matches the donor’s criteria such as age, health, blood type, and organ size, etc. In most cases, the living donors are close family members or friends of the patient.
-A living donor transplant is safe and also as successful as a deceased donor transplants, but a lot of evaluations and tests need to be conducted to ensure the donor is a match; also the surgery carries risks for the donor.
+Foremost, there needs to be a person who is healthy, willing and also matches the donor’s criteria such as age, health, blood type, organ size, etc. In most cases, the living donors are close family members or friends of the patient.
+A living donor transplant is safe and also as successful as a deceased donor transplant, but a lot of evaluations and tests need to be conducted to ensure the donor is a match; also the surgery carries risks for the donor.

 Once the liver is available or the surgery, the patient will be admitted to the hospital and an examination to assess the overall health of the patient will be done.
-When cleared, the patient is given general anaesthesia and sedated before beginning the surgery.
+When cleared, the patient is given general anesthesia and sedated before beginning the surgery.
 Then the surgeon makes a long incision across the abdomen to access the liver and remove the deceased liver while replacing it with a donor liver in the body.
-Once the donor liver is placed properly, the surgeon then connects the blood vessels and bile ducts to the new liver.
+Once the donor's liver is placed properly, the surgeon then connects the blood vessels and bile ducts to the new liver.
 Post this, staples and stitches are used to close the incision and then the patient is transferred to the intensive care unit for follow-up and recovery.
 A liver transplant surgery can take up to 12 hours or more depending on the condition of the patient.
-In case of a living donor operation, the surgeon first removes the liver from the donor and then performs the surgery on the patient similar to that of a deceased donor liver transplant surgery.
+In the case of a living donor operation, the surgeon first removes the liver from the donor and then performs the surgery on the patient similar to that of a deceased donor liver transplant surgery.